rodrigocuadra/Asterisk-Stress-Test/monitor/readme.md

 ```

 ### Asterisk 01 Server
+When installing iptables-persistent, preserve the current table by selecting **yes**.
+Then add the rules and save them so they're present on any system reboot.
 ```
 sudo apt install iptables-persistent sudo iptables -I INPUT -p tcp --dport 8000 -j ACCEPT